The Number one Thing you can do for Pain Relief

-Distraction helps move us away from catastrophizing every ache and pain. “… it appears to involve competition for attention between a highly salient sensation (pain) and consciously directed focus on some other information processing activity.”
+Distraction is the most powerful analgesic because it helps you stop catastrophizing every ache and pain. “… it appears to involve competition for attention between a highly salient sensation (pain) and consciously directed focus on some other information processing activity.”
 How Does Distraction Work in the Management of Pain?

 Virtual reality is an easy way to learn how to distract yourself.
-Click here for my article on Virtual Reality Reduces Chronic Pain to find information on headsets.
+Researches found that patients who use VR have reduced pain for hours AFTER the session!
+To get more information, read my article on Virtual Reality Reduces Chronic Pain to find out about purchasing headsets.

 ScienceDaily.com said in its blog that “Mental distractions makes pain easier to take…”

 Load some games onto your phone or listen to your favorite podcasts.
 Read books.
 Do a crossword puzzle.
 Listen to your favorite meditation.
 Talk to friends.
-Entertain yourself in the midst of your pain.
+Entertain yourself during your pain.
 You can do all of this from your phone!

 Please know that I understand.
-I have had occipital and glossopharyngeal neuralgia and trigeminal neuralgia (“the suicide disease”) for the last five years.
-If you want to know more, view my story on the U.S. Pain Foundation’s site.
+I have trigeminal, occipital and glossopharyngeal neuralgia, gastrointestinal issues, and fibromyalgia.
+If you want to know more about me and how I use pain management tools to thrive, view my story on the U.S. Pain Foundation’s site.